Balance Your Web Traffic Over Multiple Servers

 Load balancing is a key function of Convesio’s stack and. more specifically, its automated scaling mechanism.

 It is also why Docker was chosen instead of the traditional VPS approach.
-Containers have a lighter resource footprint and much more ‘agile’ – they can be deployed and canceled in a matter of milliseconds.
+Containers have a lighter resource footprint and much more ‘agile’ – they can be deployed and canceled in a matter of milliseconds, allowing for quick creation of WordPress instances and creating database tables.

 Convesio users don’t need to configure load balancing as it’s part of the solution.
 However, they can set the minimum and maximum number of containers a website can scale between as well as the thresholds that trigger scaling.
 This can be done in minutes via our dashboard.